Upcoming Events

 Internet/WI-FI

-You will have complimentary wi-fi coverage in the hotel, and Buenos Aires offers free public wi-fi in many areas around the city.
+You will have complimentary wi-fi coverage in the hotel, and Athens offers free public wi-fi in many areas around the city.
 There are also paid options in some locations as well.

 Vaccines

-No specific vaccines are required to travel to Argentina at this time.
+No specific vaccines are required to travel to Greece at this time.

 Personal Safety